dpottavio/CombatDen/README.md

 ## Features
 * Single player support.
-* Multiplayer coop support on a dedicated server or player hosted server.
+* 8 player coop support on a dedicated server or player hosted server.
 * Zeus support.
 * Built for ACE 3 from the ground up.
 * Virtual Arsenal for player and AI units.